puppetlabs/puppet-docs/source/puppet/3/reference/ssl_autosign.markdown

 Policy-based autosigning can be both fast and extremely secure, _depending on how you manage the information the policy executable is using._ For example:

-* If you embed a unique pre-shared key in each node when you provision it and provide your policy executable with a database of these keys, your autosigning security will be as good as your handling of the keys --- as long as it's impractical for an attacker to acquire a PSK, it will be impractical for them to acquire a signed certificate.
+* If you embed a unique pre-shared key in each node when you provision it, and provide your policy executable with a database of these keys, your autosigning security will be as good as your handling of the keys --- as long as it's impractical for an attacker to acquire a PSK, it will be impractical for them to acquire a signed certificate.
 * If nodes running on a cloud service embed their instance UUIDs in their CSRs, and your executable queries the cloud provider's API to check that a node with that UUID exists in your account, your autosigning security will be as good as the security of the cloud provider's API.
 If an attacker can impersonate a legit user to the API and get a list of node UUIDs, or if they can create a rogue node in your account, they can acquire a signed certificate.

-As you can see, you must think things through carefully when designing your CSR data and your signing policy.
+As you can see, you must think things through carefully when designing your CSR data and signing policy.
 As long as you can arrange reasonable end-to-end security for secret data on your nodes, you should be able to rig up a secure autosigning system.

 ### Policy Executable API